Public Transport and Road Safety in South Africa

 - R13.6bn on improving South Africa’s public transport infrastructure for 2010.

-It is encouraging that government has also earmarked funds to facilitate preparations and transport infrastructure requirements for the 2010 Soccer World Cup and beyond, for provinces and host cities.
+It is encouraging that the government has also earmarked funds to facilitate preparations and transport infrastructure requirements for the 2010 Soccer World Cup and beyond, for provinces and host cities.

 Also view the following sections: